-Risk Committee:
+· Risk Committee:

-Comprises all full members of the Management Committee, the head of the actuarial function and the Corporate head of Management risk and Internal Control (without the right to vote), will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
-The Corporate Head of Risk Management and Internal Control will receive the meeting minutes of established Holding Committees and of the Local Risk Committees may attend such meetings without a vote, and report to the Risk Committee any decision or potential risks that may affect the Group's solvency position.
+Comprises all full members of the Management Committee, the Head of the Actuarial Function (without the right to vote) and the Corporate head of Management risk and Internal Control (without the right to vote), will be tasked with supervising the Risk Management Function and System, particularly compliance with Risk Appetite.
+The Corporate Head of Risk Management and Internal Control will receive the meeting minutes of established Holding Committees and of the locals Risk Committees may attend such meetings without a vote, and report to the Corporate Risk Committee any decision or potential risks that may affect the Group's solvency position.